mberriman/BSP2024/manual/instructions.md

 ![](figures/jbrowse_5.png)

-For most species, in addition to the gene model (“Genome Annotation”) track, there are two additional main types of track:
+For most species, in addition to the gene model (“Genome Annotation”) track, there are RNASeq tracks.
+WormBase ParaSite finds and aligs RNASeq data in the ENA for our species of interest.

-- Repeat regions tracks - repetitive regions of the genome are annotated as part of WormBase ParaSite’s production process.
-- RNASeq tracks - WormBase ParaSite has a process of finding and aligning RNASeq data in the sequencing archives for our species of interest.
 These can be useful, for example, for checking that a gene model is well supported by expression data, or seeing in which life stages, or under which conditions, a gene of interest is transcribed.
   - For species with a lot of publicly available RNA-Seq data, such as _S. mansoni_, the easiest way to explore the samples that are available is by using the facets on the left hand side.
 The samples are organised by their metadata.

 Let’s say you want to see in which life stages Smp_312440 is expressed: